Geometry of error amplification in solving Prony system with near-colliding nodes: Introduction

-{\bf Remark}: Consider the case that $\e$ is of order greater than $h^{2d-1}$.
+\begin{remark} Consider the case $\e$ of order greater than $h^{2d-1}$.
 Our approach, based on the regularity of the moment coordinates, does not apply here since for large errors the reconstruction encounters singularities.
-We do not study this case here, however, the Prony leaves $S_q$, being algebraic objects that are defined globally, remain a relevant tool in studying error amplification and collision singularities in much larger scales (See \cite{paramertrization2017,goldman2018prony,batenkov2013geometry}).
+We do not study this case here, however, the Prony varieties $S_q$, being algebraic objects that are defined globally, remain a relevant tool in studying error amplification and collision singularities in much larger scales (See \cite{batenkov2013geometry,Prony.Sing.View.18,goldman2018geometry}). \end{remark}